cjus/AngularPresentation/README.md

     $ grunt serve

+## Tips for running this presentation

+If you're not familar with RevealJS the following tips might prove helpful.
+Try these keys while the presentation is running.

+* Press the `ESCAPE` key to view a graphical overview of the presentation.
+* Press the `s` key to view presentor notes.
+This will reveal what to present while a slide is being shown.
+This also lets you keep track of how long the presentation is running.
+* Press the `b` key to blank a presentation slide.
+Do this when you want to pause the presentation and ensure that your audience isn't distracted by the current slide.

+## Present minority report style!
+This presentation is configured to work with the [LeapMotion](https://www.leapmotion.com) controller.
+LeapMotion is a device that can detect hand gestures in 3D space.
+This allowed me to move between slides by gesturing above my laptop.

+Yes, you too can be that cool!

 ## This presentation is open sourced

 Feel free to fork the presentation and use it as the basis for sharing Angular with others.
 My own presentation notes are included, but feel free to add you own.